 Create a new thread profiler session.
 To ensure you collect sufficient data, set the length of the session to at least two minutes.

-Go to one.newrelic.com > APM > (select an app) > Settings > Instrumentation.
+Go to one.newrelic.com > APM & services > (select an app) > Settings > Instrumentation.
 Scroll down to the bottom of the page until you see the Recently collected thread profiles list, then select the most recent thread profile.